I've been collecting hard rock and heavy metal CDs since the late '80s.

 Atlantic Records had plucked Savatage from relative obscurity after two successful indie releases (1983's Sirens and '84's The Dungeons Are Calling EP).
-Their Atlantic debut, 1985's Power of the Night, kept Savatage's underground headbanger following happy, but it didn't translate into major-label level commercial success.
-When it came time for the band to record Fight for the Rock, the young quartet (Jon Oliva and his guitarist brother Criss, new bassist Johnny Lee Middleton, and drummer Steve Wacholz) was shipped off to London to record with producer Stephen Galfas, under orders to create an album that had more commercial potential.
+Their Atlantic debut, 1985's Power of the Night, kept Savatage's underground headbanger following happy, but didn't translate into success by major label standards.
+When it came time to start work on Fight for the Rock, the young quartet (Jon Oliva and his guitarist brother Criss, new bassist Johnny Lee Middleton, and drummer Steve Wacholz) were shipped off to London to record with producer Stephen Galfas, under strict orders to create an album with more commercial potential.
 The band had a limited amount of time to come up with material, so much of Fight for the Rock consisted of cover songs, re-recordings of older tracks, and some simplistic new songs that were cobbled together in last minute writing sessions at the band's temporary London digs.

 Their whole thing was, 'You need to grow up, and you need to write songs that are going to be on commercial radio. so you can generate income.'

 — Jon Oliva quoting the band's management, from the album's liner notes

 Fight for the Rock received a tepid response when it was released in June of 1986, barely scraping the lower rungs of the Billboard album charts (its peak position was #158).
 Obviously the "go commercial" experiment didn't work.
 Songs from Fight for the Rock were rarely, if ever, performed live in concerts after its supporting tour.